coreos/coreos-assembler/docs/gangplank/usage.md

 With the availability of GoLang templating, the possibility exists to do loops and to dynamically create commands.
 The following example, publishes an AMI to all AWS regions.

 NOTE: It may be tempting to turn Ganglank into a complicated templating engine.
 Users would well be advised to consider whether the added complexity helps.
-In most cases, using simple, clear, and easy to understand templating logic is the better choice.
+In most cases, using simple, clear, and easy-to-understand templating logic is the better choice.

 ```
 archives: